When OwlGuru.com first launched, we only had 450 visits per month (15 per day).

 Part 1: Growing OwlGuru.com by over 4,000% in 9 months

 This article will be broken down into 3 sections on what I did for each month:

 - Part 1: Everything I did before March

 - Part 3: April to May

 How did we grow from 450 visits to over 11,000 in 8 months?
-Before I forget… we did all that without any link building so if you’re looking for a secret ninja link building tactic that I used, it’s not here.
-Go to blackhatworld.com, you might find 1 there.
+Before I forget… we did all that without any link building so if you’re looking for a secret ninja link building tactic that I used, it is not here.
+Go to blackhatworld.com, you might find one there.

 We focused on one thing: Content.
 We dominated our competition in content.

 One of our goals when it comes to SEO is… our content has to be better than our competitors in solving their problem.